 “I just want to be a total independent girl, have my own income source.
 After this training, I will have a certain income for myself (sic)”, Sanu, age 21.

 It’s easy for many of us in developed countries to forget that female financial independence is a deep privilege and safety net, one that billions of women around the world have never had the right or opportunity to pursue.

 For Sanu, fighting the odds against her to become an entrepreneur highlights the impact that gender equality and education can have for the young women of our world.

 On Sunday 11 October 2020 the United Nations celebrated the International Day of the Girl with the theme ‘My Voice, Our Equal Future”.

 Perhaps more than ever before, this year it is particularly important for the global community to pay close attention to the current future of our girls and how critical education is to their immediate and long term safety.

 The COVID-19 pandemic has disproportionately affected women around the world, in particular young girls who, due to school closures, restrictions and loss of family income, have left school and are at great risk of never returning.

-In fact according to UNESCO, as of March 2020, 89% of the world’s student population is estimated to be out of school.
+In fact according to UNESCO, in March 2020, 89% of the world’s student population was estimated to be out of school.

 This includes 743 million girls.